aceOfModernElectronis/Ananke-Arduino-library/API documentation of Ananke Arduino Library.md

 Sets the timeout when reading from the network.
 This also applies as the timeout for calls to connect.
 Default: 60 seconds

-## Subscription Callback
+## Subscription onMessage

 If the client is used to subscribe to topics, a callback function must be provided in the constructor.
 This function is called when new messages arrive at the client.
-The callback function has the following signature:
+The onMessage function has the following signature:

-void callback(const char[] topic, byte* payload, unsigned int length)
+void onMessage(const char[] topic, byte* payload, unsigned int length)

 Parameters,
  - topic - the topic the message arrived on (const char[])